Coordinating Mass coverage should be straightforward.

 40% serve two or more parishes

 As fewer priests serve in active ministry, those who remain shoulder the weight of multiple communities — and the coordination that comes with it.
-That coordination burden is only going to grow.
+That coordination grows with every added parish.

 As fewer priests serve in active ministry, those who remain shoulder the weight of multiple communities — and the coordination that comes with it.
-That coordination burden is only going to grow.
+That coordination grows with every added parish.

 As fewer priests serve in active ministry, those who remain shoulder the weight of multiple communities — and the coordination that comes with it.
-That coordination burden is only going to grow.
+That coordination grows with every added parish.

-Among priests ordained since 2000, nearly half say they're expected to do too many things beyond their calling as priests.
-That's compared to just 13% of those ordained before 1980.
+Among priests ordained since 2000, nearly half say they're expected to do too much beyond their calling — compared to just 13% of those ordained before 1980.
+Much of that 'too much' is logistics: the coordination around the ministry, not the ministry itself.

 This is why we built Clerus